ikem-krueger/ikem-krueger.github.io/_drafts/2023-07-26-optimize-samsung-S5-with-lineageos.md

 adb sideload Magisk-*.zip
 ```

+When asked "Signature verification failed.
+Install anyway?", tap on "Yes".

 On your phone check if the last line says "Done".

 Reboot your phone.

 On your phone open Magisk.